The Dresden Files: Tabletop game

-In June 2017, Evil Hat Productions released a cooperative card game for 1–5 players designed by Eric B. Vogel, titled "The Dresden Files Cooperative Card Game" after a successful Kickstarter campaign, where they raised $549,486 from an initial goal of $48,000.
-The card game involves Harry Dresden and his friends on cases from the bestselling Dresden Files novels in the what-if scenario, for example if Harry was on the scene with allies who were not present in the original story.
-The core game includes Harry, Murphy, Susan, Michael, and the Alphas and plays through the first five novels as well as Side Jobs, a random scenario generator based on the short story collection of the same name.
-The art for the game is not screen grabs from the TV show, but is instead original artwork by Fred Hicks, Chris McGrath, and Tyler Walpole.
-The game was fairly well received, with a rating of 7.2 out of 10 on Board Game Geek's site.
-The rating system is based on user ratings, with a minimum number of votes required, and is subject to change, although drastic change is uncommon.
-Three expansions for this game were released along with the base game in 2017, and two more were released the following year.
+In June 2017—after a successful Kickstarter campaign where they raised $549,486 from an initial goal of $48,000—Evil Hat Productions released a card game for 1–5 players, titled "The Dresden Files Cooperative Card Game".
+The game was designed by Eric B. Vogel and features original artwork by Fred Hicks, Chris McGrath, and Tyler Walpole.

+The core game includes Harry, Murphy, Susan, Michael, and the Alphas, and plays through the first five novels as well as Side Jobs, a random scenario generator based on the short story collection of the same name.
+Three expansions were released alongside the base game in 2017, and two more released the following year.

+The game was well received, with a rating of 7.2 out of 10 on Board Game Geek's site.